biopython/biopython/Doc/chapter_quick_start.rst

 because it gives you lots of flexibility and control over the libraries.
 The tutorial helps to show you the common or easy ways to do things so that you can just make things work.
-To learn more about the alternative possibilities, look in the Cookbook
-(Chapter :ref:`chapter:cookbook`, this has some cools tricks and tips), the Advanced section
-(Chapter :ref:`chapter:advanced`), the built in “docstrings” (via the Python help command, or the `API documentation <http://biopython.org/DIST/docs/api/>`__) or ultimately the code itself.
+To learn more about the alternative possibilities, look in the Cookbook (Chapter [chapter:cookbook], this has some cools tricks and tips), the Advanced section (Chapter [chapter:advanced]), the built in “docstrings” (via the Python help command, or the `API documentation <http://biopython.org/DIST/docs/api/>`__) or ultimately the code itself.

-.. _sec:sequences:

 Working with sequences
 ----------------------